 What is Fioricet?

+Fioricet capsules contain a combination of acetaminophen, butalbital, and caffeine.
+Acetaminophen is a pain reliever and fever reducer.
 Butalbital is in a group of drugs called barbiturates.
 It relaxes muscle contractions involved in a tension headache.
 Caffeine is a central nervous system stimulant.
 It relaxes muscle contractions in blood vessels to improve blood flow.

 Fioricet is used to treat tension headaches that are caused by muscle contractions.

-Before taking Fioricet
+Before taking this medicine

 a history of mental illness or suicidal thoughts.